ivarfresh/Interaction_LLMs/README.md

 - If this happens, just remove the last rows from the csv files (if something has been saved already) and run it again.

 ## 6. Data Processing:

-- Combining the data files into one file: “BFI_Story_data.csv”.
+Combining the data files into one file: “BFI_Story_data.csv”.
+This is necessary in order to be able to run the statistical analyses

 ### 6.1 For the Experimental groups
 - Run: merge_subject_groups.py